MicrosoftDocs/azure-devops-docs/docs/pipelines/library/connect-to-azure.md

 ### Revert an existing ARM service connection to use workflow identity federation

-You can revert a converted service connection for seven days.
+You can revert a converted service connection with its secret for seven days.
+After seven days, you'll need to manually create a new secret.

 To revert a connection:

 1. In Azure DevOps, open the **Service connections** page from the [project settings page](../../project/navigation/go-to-service-page.md#open-project-settings).